steforster/Remact.Net/README.md

       Alchemy-Websockets  msgpack-cli  Newtonsoft.Json  Newtonsoft.MsgPack  Remact.Net  ...

-The Remact.VS2012 solution is used for VisualStudio 2012 under Windows.
+The Remact.VS2015 solution is used for VisualStudio 2015 under Windows.
-Use Remact.Mono.sln for MonoDevelop 4.0.12 under Ubuntu 14.04.
+Use Remact.Mono.sln for earlier VS versions and for MonoDevelop 4.0.12 under Ubuntu 14.04.

 Both solutions currently reference the same projects, target the Mono/.NET 4.0 frameworks and generate their output into a 'Mono' folder.